Hillary Clinton declares international information war

 The US is losing the global information war, Secretary of State Hillary Clinton declared while appearing before a congressional committee to ask for extra funds to spread US propaganda through new media.

+Journalist and filmmaker Danny Schechter says the US can no longer maintain a monopoly on information.
 “The United States feels defensive in part because it can no longer monopolize not only the terms of authority in these countries, but also the terms of the debate,” he said.
 “There is other information out there.
 There are other points of view and those points of view are profoundly damaging to a country that believes that its point of view is the only point of view.”

+Shawn Powers, from the Center for International Media Education, agrees that the US is fighting an information war, but says that Hillary Clinton is overplaying the “losing” aspect of the US information campaign for political reasons.
 “She is trying to defend the extravagant State Department budget, which I agree with, but I think she is doing that in the face of tremendous political pressure to cut funding for things like broadcasting that seem to be repetitive with private news enterprises,” he said.
 “What we saw yesterday was her making some strong arguments on why we still need to invest in international media, and broadcasting in particular.”

-“The more sensationalistic they can be, the more they can deliver a demographic to their sponsors, that is all they care about,” he added.
+Journalism professor Christopher Chambers believes that the likes of stations like RT are a threat to Washington primarily because of the corporatization of media in the US.“Basically you have news and entertainment in the United States that has merged and is serving one of maybe three or four giant corporations, and all they are concerned about is not gathering news, not reporting news, but commentary on the news – punditry, if you will – and the entertainment slant on the news,” he said.“The more sensationalistic they can be, the more they can deliver a demographic to their sponsors, that is all they care about,” he added.
 “They don’t care about getting the facts, they don’t care about having people on the ground to get the real story.
 So you have a lot of inaccurate reporting, you have a lot of incomplete reporting, but it serves the corporate purpose because all they are really geared up for is making money.”